pip-services/pip-services-docs/content/en/toolkit/recipes/connection_utils/_index.md

 **composeUri(options: ConfigParams, default_protocol: str, default_port: int)**

+And, the following example illustrates how to use it:

 ### Utility # 2: concat

+The concat() method merges the information from two ConfigParams objects into one.
+It also accepts a set of parameter names, which if specified, determine the parameters to be merged.

+Its syntax is

+**concat(options1: ConfigParams, options2: ConfigParams, *keys: str)**

+The example below shows how to merge the username and password only.

+Where the merged object has the following structure:

 ### Utility # 3: exclude

+The exclude() utility creates a new ConfigParams object that includes all the fields from a given one except for those specified as input parameters.

+Its syntax is

+**exclude(options: ConfigParams, *keys: str)**

+In the following example, we create a new ConfigParams object containing all the same fields as the original one with the exemption of username and password:

+And, after running the above code, we obtain the following result:

 ### Utility # 4: include

+The include() method creates a new ConfigParams object based on a given one and a set of fields to be included.

+The syntax is

+**include(options: ConfigParams, *keys: str)**

+For example, in the code below, a new object is created from an original one which includes the username and password only.

+With the resulting object containing the following fields and values:

 ### Utility # 5: parse_uri

+The parseURI() method obtains information from a URI string and stores it in a ConfigParams object.
+It accepts default values for protocol and port, which are included in the ConfigParams object in those cases that this information cannot be obtained from the URI string.

+Its syntax is

+**parseUri(uri: str, default_protocol: str, default_port: str)**

+The following example shows how this utility works:

+And, this example illustrates how to use the default values:

 ### Practical example

+The example below shows a practical application of two of these utilities, namely parseURL() and exclude().
+In it, we create a MongoDB connector where these methods are used during configuration to consider two possibilities: a connection passed as a URI string and access to the database without the need for authorization.

 ### Wrapping up